hurwitzlab/planet-microbe-datapackages/Tara_Oceans/README.md

 - AHX : samples without sampling time/date nor lat/long were removed
 - APX : remove "size fraction lower threshold"
 - ARG : remove "size fraction upper threshold" if there is none ('>')
+- APY/ARG : packages with samples with range of depth (pooled samples) were divided into a min_Depth and max_Depth attributes

 ### issues left to solve all packages
 - sensors reporting 99999 when below/not detected

 ### issues to solve in some packages
-- APY/ARG : samples with range of depth (pooled samples)
 - ARD_2 : some samples with a depth at 99999 (detection issue)

 ### bioprojects not included